unioslo/zabbix-auto-config/README.md

 * All-auto-disabled-hosts
 * All-hosts

-For automatic linking/membershipts in templates you could create the templates:
+For automatic linking in templates you could create the templates:

 * Template-barry
 * Template-pizza